ntnhut/LeetSolve/docs/source/Counting/136_Single_Number_int.md

 This approach optimizes the computation by leveraging the properties of bitwise XOR operation, which efficiently eliminates duplicates and isolates the single number in the array.

 ### Complexity

-This solution is highly efficient and has a time complexity of `O(N)`, where `N` is the number of elements in the `nums` array, because it iterates through the array once.
-Additionally, it has a space complexity of `O(1)` because it uses a constant amount of extra space to store the `single` variable, regardless of the size of the input array.

 * Runtime: `O(N)`.
 * Extra space: `O(1)`.